rsyslog/rsyslog-doc/source/development/config_data_model.rst

 Objects
 =======
-Most config objects life in a flat space and are global to rsyslog.
+Most config objects live in a flat space and are global to rsyslog.
 However, actual rule processing is done via a script-like language.
 These config scripts need to be represented via a tree structure.